9/11 truth movement: History

+Months before the attack, in June and July 2001, two of the conspiracy theory's earliest proponents, William Cooper and Alex Jones, claimed that the US government planned terror attacks that would be blamed on Osama bin Laden.
+Both began broadcasting the "controlled demolition" conspiracy theory on the day of the 9/11 attacks.
+Jones went on to become "one of the loudest voices in the self-styled 9/11 Truth movement".

-In the aftermath of the September 11 attacks, different interpretations of the events that questioned the account given by the U.S. government were published.
+In the aftermath of the September 11 attacks, different interpretations of the events that questioned the account given by the US government were published.
 Among others, Michael Ruppert and Canadian journalist Barrie Zwicker, published criticisms or pointed out purported anomalies of the accepted account of the attacks.
 French author Jean-Charles Brisard and German authors Mathias Bröckers and Andreas von Bülow published books critical of media reporting and advancing the controlled demolition thesis of the destruction of the World Trade Center towers.
 In September 2002, the first "Bush Did It!" rallies and marches were held in San Francisco and Oakland, California, organized by The All People's Coalition.

 In October 2004, the organization 9/11 Truth released a statement, signed by nearly 200 people, including many relatives of people who perished on September 11, 2001, that calls for an investigation into the attacks.
 It also asserted that unanswered questions would suggest that people within the administration of President George W. Bush may have deliberately allowed the attacks to happen.
-Actor Edward Asner, former presidential candidate Ralph Nader, former congresswoman Cynthia McKinney, former assistant secretary of housing Catherine Austin Fitts, author Richard Heinberg, Enver Masud, founder of The Wisdom Fund, professors Richard Falk of the University of California, Mark Crispin Miller of New York University, Douglas Sturm of Bucknell University, Burns H. Weston of the University of Iowa College of Law and others signed the statement.
-In 2009, Van Jones, a former advisor to President Obama, said he had not fully reviewed the statement before he signed and that the petition did not reflect his views "now or ever."
+Actor Edward Asner, former presidential candidate Ralph Nader, former congresswoman Cynthia McKinney, former assistant secretary of housing Catherine Austin Fitts, author Richard Heinberg, professors Richard Falk of the University of California, Mark Crispin Miller of New York University, and others signed the statement.
+In 2009, Van Jones, a former advisor to President Obama, said he had not fully reviewed the statement before he signed and that the petition did not reflect his views "now or ever".